EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 <b>ipTunnel</b>
 The iptunnel name where packets need to be forwarded upon.

+<b>vxlanVlanMap</b>
+The vlan to vxlan mapping to be applied for incoming packets over this pbr tunnel.

 <b>nextHopVlan</b>
 VLAN number to be used for link local nexthop .

 <b>data</b>
 Internal data of this route.

+<b>ownerGroup</b>
+The owner node group in a Cluster for this pbr rule.
+If owner node group is not specified then the pbr rule is treated as Striped pbr rule.

 <b>devno</b>